 - Full operating expense cost schedule, startup costs, and capex.

-- Update: You can now define the frequency with which things are rented out and a cost for that (also for when it is returned).
+- Define the frequency with which things are rented out and a cost for that (also for when it is returned).
 This can be zeroed out if not needed.

 - Revenue and EBITDA vs. Total Purchased Units